joj-macho/Pythological-Playground/indentation-animation/README.md

 ## Description

-This program, Indentation Animation, creates a visually appealing effect by displaying an animation of indentation using asterisks.
-It utilizes a loop to dynamically adjust the number of spaces preceding a line of asterisks, creating the illusion of indentation.
-The animation smoothly transitions between increasing and decreasing indentation, giving a visually pleasing and engaging output.
-The speed of the animation can be adjusted by modifying the sleep duration.
-The program runs indefinitely until interrupted by the user.
+The "Indentation Animation" program is a simple console-based animation that creates an animation of indentation using asterisks (*).
+The indentation level oscillates between increasing and decreasing, forming a rhythmic pattern of asterisk lines.

 ## How it Works

 - The program starts by importing the `time` and `sys` modules.

-- The `main()` function is defined.
-It contains the main logic for the animation.
-The program starts by printing a header indicating the name of the animation and initializes three variables:
+- The `main()` function starts by printing a header indicating the name of the animation and initializes three variables:
     - The `indent` variable keeps track of the number of spaces to indent.
     - The `is_indent_increasing` variable is a boolean flag indicating whether the indentation is currently increasing or not.
     - The `sleep_duration` variable specifies the duration in seconds for the pause between each frame of the animation.

-- The program enters a `try-except` block to catch a `KeyboardInterrupt` exception (Ctrl+C) and exit gracefully.
-Within the `try` block.
-The program enters a loop (`while True`) that runs indefinitely until a keyboard interrupt is encountered.

 - In each iteration of the loop, the program prints a line with the number of spaces determined by the current value of indent, followed by a line of asterisks (`********`).